karjac14/ud036_StarterCode/README.md

 # Movie List +

-This project creates a list of movies and show its trailers on a web browser.
+This project creates a list of movies and TV shows that can show it details and trailers on a web browser.

 ## Getting Started